GautamBatta73/GautamBatta73/README.md

 Here are some of my favourite projects that I've worked on:

 * SidGautamAI: An AI Chat Assistant that uses DeepSeek V3, DeepSeek R1, and Meta's Llama4.
 Hosted on [Here](https://sidgautam.ca/ai-chat/).
 * SidGautamJS: A JavaScript Library that adds some interesting and helpful features, and it also adds some not-so-helpful things.
+Hosted on [Here](https://sidgautam.ca/js-lib/)
 * SidGautamOS: A Debian-based Linux distribution.
 I designed it to be a minimal desktop experience, with only essentials installed.
+* SidGautamNotes: A basic, native Windows and Linux, text-editing application.

 Feel free to reach out to me for: